 United States Returns Stolen Antique Books to the National Library of Sweden

-Loewentheil, after being contacted by the FBI about the theft of the Louis Hennepin book and the Henry Lewis book from the National Library of Sweden, voluntarily re-obtained both books and agreed to return them to the library.
-On July 12, 2013, Loewentheil and the United States Attorney’s Office for the Southern District of New York entered into a stipulation, pursuant to which Loewentheil consented to tender the Louis Hennepin book and the Henry Lewis book to the FBI, to allow for the return of these books to the National Library of Sweden.
-The stipulation was so ordered by the United States District Court on July 17, 2013.
-The Louis Hennepin book and the Henry Lewis book were returned to representatives of the National Library of Sweden earlier today at a repatriation ceremony held at the United States Attorney’s Office in New York.
+The United States Attorney’s Office for the Southern District of New York entered into stipulations with Cornell University and the gallery owner, in which both Cornell University and Lan consented to tender their respective books to the FBI, to allow for the return of these books to the National Library of Sweden.
+The stipulations were so ordered by the United States District Court on June 1, 2015.
+The Scheiner book and the Sabbatini book were returned to representatives of the National Library of Sweden earlier today at a repatriation ceremony held at the United States Attorney’s Office in New York.

-Mr. Bharara praised the investigative work of the FBI in this matter and its ongoing efforts to find and repatriate stolen property.
+Mr. Zabel praised the investigative work of the FBI in this matter, and its ongoing efforts to find and repatriate stolen property.

-This matter is being handled by the Office’s Asset Forfeiture Unit.
-Assistant U.S. Attorneys Christine Magdo and Sarah E. Paul are in charge of the case.
+This matter is being handled by the Office’s Money Laundering and Asset Forfeiture Unit.
+Assistant U.S. Attorneys Christine I. Magdo and Sarah E. Paul are in charge of the case.